 What are the new tax rules about principal residences?

-The new rules, introduced in October 2016, change the reporting requirements concerning the sale of your principal residence.
+The new rules were introduced in October 2016.
+They changed the reporting requirements concerning the sale of your principal residence.
 Before 2016, if you sold your principal residence, you did not have to report the sale on your income tax return, or pay tax on any capital gains from the sale.

 What do I need to do as a homeowner?

 The good news is that you still don’t have to pay capital gains taxes when you sell your principal residence (provided you’re a Canadian resident and otherwise satisfy certain requirements under the new rules).
-Under the new rules, you will need to include some details about the sale on your tax return.
+But now, you need to include some details about the sale on your tax return.
 You’ll need to provide the year you bought your principal residence, its address and sale price.
-The form to use is included in your tax package for the 2016 and subsequent tax years (Schedule 3 of your tax return).
+The form to use is included in your tax package (Schedule 3 of your tax return).
 There has also been a change to the way non-residents calculate the length of time they’ve owned their principal residence.

 What is a principal residence?